Short overview of the asylum procedure

 In the Netherlands, a negative asylum decision is in general automatically accompanied by a return decision.[16]
 A (new) return decision is not issued if, for example:

-1. A return decision had already been issued and the asylum seeker has not yet fulfilled the obligation following from that return decision;
+• A return decision had already been issued and the asylum seeker has not yet fulfilled the obligation following from that return decision;

-2. The asylum seeker has already received international protection in another EU Member State.[17]
+• The asylum seeker has already received international protection in another EU Member State.[17]

 Appeal

-Asylum seekers whose application is rejected may appeal this decision at a Regional Court (Rechtbank).
+Asylum seekers whose application is rejected may appeal this decision before a Regional Court (Rechtbank).
 In the procedures of Track 4, as well as Tracks 1 and 2, this appeal should be submitted within one week of the negative decision.
-The appeal has automatic suspensive effect, except for cases falling in Tracks 1 and 2 or cases in Track 4 in which the IND discontinues to examine the asylum application because, for example, the asylum seeker lacks to provide (sufficient) relevant information according to the IND.
+The appeal has automatic suspensive effect, except for cases falling in Tracks 1 and 2 or cases in Track 4 in which the IND discontinues to examine the asylum application because, for example, the asylum seeker fails to provide (sufficient) relevant information according to the IND.
 [19] This means that the asylum seeker can be expelled before the court’s decision.
-To prevent expulsion the legal representative (or in theory the asylum seeker) should request a provisional measure to suspend removal pending the appeal.
+To prevent expulsion the asylum seeker (or in practice the legal representative) should request that the Regional Court or the Council of State (depending on the procedure) issue a provisional measure to suspend removal pending the appeal.
 This must be done immediately after the rejection in order to prevent possible expulsion from the Netherlands.
-After a rejection of the asylum request in the short asylum procedure the asylum seeker is, as a rule, entitled to accommodation for a period of four weeks regardless of whether he or she lodges an appeal and whether this appeal has suspensive effect due to a granted provisional measure.[20]
-Depending on the grounds for refusal, an appeal against a negative decision in the “extended procedure” can have automatic suspensive effect.
-Also depending on the grounds, the appeal must be submitted within one or four weeks.[21]
-The asylum seeker is entitled to accommodation during this appeal.

 Following the decision of the CJEU answering the questions of the Council of State and the Gnandi judgment of the CJEU, the Council of State concluded that an asylum seeker has the right to remain legally in the Netherlands during the period of the appeal regarding a case in which the asylum application was rejected as manifestly unfounded.
-The Secretary of State also stated that Dutch national law is in general in accordance with European Union law.[22]
+The State Secretary also stated that Dutch national law is in general in accordance with European Union law.[22]

-Both the asylum seeker and the IND may lodge an appeal against the decision of the Regional Court to the Council of State (Afdeling Bestuursrechtspraak Raad van State, ABRvS).
+Both the asylum seeker and the IND may lodge an appeal against the decision of the Regional Court to the Council of State (Afdeling Bestuursrechtspraak van de Raad van State, ABRvS).
 This procedure does not have suspensive effect, unless the Council of State issues a provisional measure.
 In case the Council of State denies this provisional measure, the asylum seeker is no longer entitled to accommodation.
 In September 2018, the CJEU ruled that an onward appeal does not have a suspensive effect in itself.[23]
 Following this judgment the Council of State ruled on 20 February 2019 that an onward appeal does not have automatic suspensive effect.[24]

 [2] Decree WBV 2016/4 of 26 February 2016 amending the Aliens Circular 2000, available in Dutch at: http://bit.ly/2fp4K0z.